Scottish National Gallery of Modern Art: History

+Inverleith House became a contemporary art gallery, curated by the Royal Botanic Garden, also featuring exhibitions of works and specimens from its historic collections.

+In 1999, the SNGMA's collection had outgrown the Watson's premises, and it expanded into the Dean Orphan Hospital, a neoclassical orphanage situated on the other side of Belford Road which had been erected by Thomas Hamilton in 1833.
+The Dean Gallery was converted to a gallery by Terry Farrell and Partners.

+In 2012, National Galleries of Scotland underwent a rebranding exercise, and the two Belford Road galleries were renamed Modern One and Modern Two.

+A further rebranding was undertaken in 2023, when the organisation's name was changed to National Galleries Scotland.
+The names of the individual gallery buildings were also renamed, and the Scottish National Gallery of Modern Art is now billed as National Galleries Scotland: Modern.

+Collections

 Modern One

-In 1984 the National Gallery moved to the former premises of the John Watson's Institution, a large neo-classical building designed by William Burn in 1825 as a refuge for fatherless children.

-Works from the collection are presented here as well as a programme of changing exhibitions.
+Modern One, the former Watson's Institution building, presents works from the collection as well as a programme of changing exhibitions.
 The early part of the collection features European art from the beginning of the twentieth century, including work by André Derain and Pierre Bonnard, cubist paintings and holdings of expressionist and modern British art.
 Special highlights include paintings by Henri Matisse and Pablo Picasso and the Scottish Colourists Samuel John Peploe, John Duncan Fergusson, Francis Cadell and Leslie Hunter.

-The Gallery has a renowned collection of international post-war work and an outstanding collection of modern Scottish art.
+The Modern has a renowned collection of international post-war work and an outstanding collection of modern Scottish art.
 The post-war collection features art by Francis Bacon, David Hockney, Andy Warhol, Joan Eardley and Alan Davie, with more recent works by artists including Douglas Gordon, Antony Gormley, Robert Priseman and Tracey Emin.
-The collection also includes ARTIST ROOMS, a collection of modern and contemporary art acquired for the nation by National Galleries of Scotland and Tate through the Anthony d'Offay donation with support from the National Heritage Memorial Fund, the Art Fund and the Scottish and British Governments.
+The collection also includes ARTIST ROOMS, a collection of modern and contemporary art acquired for the nation by National Galleries Scotland and Tate with support from the National Heritage Memorial Fund, the Art Fund and the Scottish and British Governments.
 The growing collection includes works by major international artists including Andy Warhol, Louise Bourgeois, Robert Mapplethorpe and Damien Hirst.
+The collection includes the larger of Roy Lichtenstein's In the Car pieces.

 The displays change on a regular basis.

 Modern Two

-Across the road, the Dean Orphan Hospital designed by Thomas Hamilton was constructed in 1833.
-It was converted to a gallery in 1999 by Terry Farrell and Partners.